Nama/Windows-PowerPlan-Switcher/README.md

 # Windows-PowerPlan-Switcher
-Automatically change the powerplan according to CPU load
+Automatically change the powerplan according to CPU load and idle time

 The original source is from [ComputerBase](https://www.computerbase.de/forum/threads/skript-windows-powerplan-switcher-for-nvidia.1830609/).

 # How to use
 Just adjust the parameters and you are good to go.
-power-manager.ps1 is the main script, which you can setup in the Taskplaner.
-The window will be hidden, if "run even if user is not logged in" is active.
+`power-manager.ps1` is the main script, which you can setup in the Taskplaner.
+The window will be hidden, if "*run even if user is not logged in*" is active.

-## $MinCPUUsage
+## $CPUUsageLimit
-CPU Load, which needs to fall bellow this value to set energy saving
+CPU Load, which needs to fall bellow this value to set energy saving or go higher to set gaming plan

-## $MaxCPUUsage
+## $UserIdleLimit
-CPU Load, which needs to go higher than this value to set the gaming plan
+Float, seconds.
+Amount of time the user should be idling to set powersaving plan.

 ## $LGLCD [$true or $false]
 Enable or disable showing status on the Logitech keyboard display.
 Requires Python if enabled.